acridotheres/acridotheres/README.md

 ### I can't create a RAR archive, why?

-RARlab's TOS don't allow other programs than WinRAR to create RAR archives, so we don't have that feature to avoid legal issues.
+RARlab's TOS don't allow other programs than WinRAR to create RAR archives, so we don't support this feature to avoid legal issues.

 ### What platforms are supported?